 Dates of Creation

-35 cm of textual materials
+35 cm of textual materials and digital records

 The drafters of the 1945 charter of the Canadian Conference of Mennonite Churches also included wording in the Act that allowed for the Conference to be involved in financial investments (e.g., land ownership, mortgages, savings, pensions, and loans) to support ministries of the Conference.
 For example, the 1963 trustee minutes show that CCMBC loans were extend to three ministries at the time: Bethesda Home, Christian Press, and Quebec mission (see vol. 47, file no. 11).